pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

-- If the user specifically wants the variant of the string dtype that uses `pd.NA` (and returns nullable numeric/boolean dtypes in operations), they will have to update their dtype specification from `"string"` / `pd.StringDtype()` to `pd.StringDtype(na_value=pd.NA)` to suppress the warning and further keep their code running as is.
+- If the user specifically wants the variant of the string dtype that uses `pd.NA` (and returns nullable numeric/boolean dtypes in operations), they will have to update their dtype specification from `"string"` / `pd.StringDtype()` to `"String"` / `pd.StringDtype(na_value=pd.NA)` to suppress the warning and further keep their code running as is.

+A `"String"` alias (capitalized) would be added to make it easier for users to continue using the variant using `pd.NA`, and such capitalized string alias is consistent with other nullable dtypes (`"float64`" vs `"Float64"`).

 ## Timeline

 The future PyArrow-backed string dtype was already made available behind a feature flag in pandas 2.1 (enabled by `pd.options.future.infer_string = True`).

-Some small enhancements or fixes might still be needed and can continue to be backported to pandas 2.2.x.

 The variant using numpy object-dtype can also be backported to the 2.2.x branch to allow easier testing.
 It is proposed to release this as 2.3.0 (created from